jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

   all tests are still passing.
 I have not broken anything, yet

-* I can rewrite ``get_hour`` to use the same variable name instead of a new name for each step in the process
+* I can make ``get_hour`` use the same variable name instead of a new name for each step in the process

   .. code-block:: python